Grant Investment Framework

 Support youth to develop stronger social, emotional and leadership skills.

 The right set of skills, experiences, and relationships enable children and youth to develop into successful, community-engaged adults.
-The appropriate support and systems help them throughout their early lives to adulthood, including family, educational opportunities, peers, and mentors.
+The appropriate support and systems help them throughout their early lives to adulthood, including with their family, educational opportunities, peers, and mentors.

 Grants will support the development of youth.